lerrytang/self-interpretable-agent/README.md

 ## Dependencies

-* CarRacing-v0: run the command `pip3 install -r requirements.txt` and install all the required packages.
+* CarRacing: run the command `pip3 install -r requirements.txt` and install all the required packages.
 * DoomTakeCover: change `gym[box2d]==0.15.3` to `gym==0.9.4`, then run `pip3 install -r requirements.txt`.

-Installing DoomTakeCover locally may be challenging due to some software incompatibility problems.
+Sometimes installing these dependencies locally can be challenging due to software incompatibility problems.
-We have prepared a docker image to save your time, run the following commands to pull and connect to the image.
+We have prepared docker images to save your time, run the following commands to pull and connect to the image.
 ```
-# Download the image.
+# Download the image, {tag} can be "CarRacing" or "TakeCover".
-docker image pull docker.io/braintok/self-attention-agent
+docker image pull docker.io/braintok/self-attention-agent:{tag}

 # Connect to the image, you can run the training/test commands in the container now.
-docker run -it braintok/self-attention-agent /bin/bash
+docker run -it braintok/self-attention-agent:{tag} /bin/bash
 ```

 ## Training